magants/course_advanced_dbt_magants/models/docs/docs_bingeflix.md

 This section contains documentation from the Bingeflix Users table.

 {% docs bingeflix_user_id %}
 The unique identifier of the Bingeflix user.
+A user is created when..
 {% enddocs %}

 {% docs created_at %}